wfw00d/GCD-Project/README.md

 ##Part 2
 The next steps involve taking in the list of subjects and actions, creating a character vector of the actions, and making these two lists the first two columns of the data table in the function itself.<br>
+##Part 3
+The last step involves making the dataframe that will be returned.
+It creates the first 2 column rows of person id and action then it follows through with a nested for loop that calculuates the means